ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![Use and existing table](./images/cp_step4b.png)

-7. Finally, you can decide to enable the error logging table and configure permissions for the internal clickpipes user.
+7. Finally, you can configure permissions for the internal clickpipes user.

-**Error table**: When error logging table is enabled, ClickPipes will create a table next to your destination table with the postfix `_clickpipes_error`.
-This table will contain any errors from the operations of your ClickPipe (network, connectivity, etc.) and also any data that don't conform to the schema specified in the previous screen.
-The error table has a [TTL](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#table_engine-mergetree-ttl) of 7 days.

 **Permissions:** ClickPipes will create a dedicated user for writing data into a destination table.
 You can select a role for this internal user using a custom role or one of the predefined role:
     - `Full access`: with the full access to the cluster.
 It might be useful if you use Materialized View or Dictionary with the destination table.